cferwerda/socsci_bootcamp/README.md

 ####Civil War Battles
 * civil_war_battles.zip – point shapefile (zipped) of locations of battles, 1861-1865
 * civil_war_states.zip – polygon shapefile (zipped) of state outlines in 1860s, categorized by allegiance
-* Civil War Battles spreadsheet – all battles in spreadsheet format, for use in TimeMapper
+* Civil War Battles spreadsheet – all battles in spreadsheet format, for use in TimeMapper (not used today)
-* Civil War Battles TimeMapper Example Spreadsheet – an example of how to format a spreadsheet to use in TimeMapper
+* Civil War Battles TimeMapper Example Spreadsheet – an example of how to format a spreadsheet to use in TimeMapper (not used today)
 * Civil War Battles Variable Descriptions.pdf – metadata for the Civil War datasets

 ####Adult Obesity in the US